MOST RECENT

 - Registration of Vehicles

-At the back of the manual, you can also find a list of all driver license offices where you can apply for your Texas learner's permit or conduct any other driving-related business.
+At the back of the drivers manual, you can also find a list of all driver license offices where you can apply for your Texas learner's permit or conduct any other driving-related business.

 Things to Study in Texas Drivers Book

-If the driver manual seems a little confusing or you are looking for some extra study materials, you can turn to one of the Texas drivers education classes that are offered both online and at conventional classrooms.
+If the drivers manual seems a little confusing or you are looking for some extra study materials, you can turn to one of the Texas drivers education classes that are offered both online and at conventional classrooms.
 According to the recent law that was passed on in Texas, if you are under 26 years of age, you have to take a compulsory 6 hour adult drivers ed class before you can get a license.
 Why not take an advantage of this and take the class before you apply for the permit?
 Teenagers, on the other hand, have to complete a state-approved class if they want to get a license before they turn 18.
 Underage drivers can choose between taking drivers ed at school or signing up for one of the parent taught drivers ed classes.

 Places to Get Texas Drivers Manual

-You can obtain a copy of Texas driver's handbook at your local drivers license office or you may simply log into the DPS's website and download a copy of the manual online.
+You can obtain a copy of Texas driver's handbook at your local drivers license office or you may simply log into the DPS's website and download a copy of the 2013 Texas drivers manual online.
 The online drivers handbook is provided as a PDF file and you can either read it on your screen or print it out.